-When talking about starting a business in Vietnam, it would be a good idea to start a travel business.
+When talking about starting a business in Vietnam, thanks to a sudden boom in the tourism agency, that most tour operators have struggled to keep up with, a tourism company would be a fantastic idea.
 According to the Tourism Annual Report published by Vietnam National Administration of Tourism (VNAT) in 2018, there was a 19.9 % increase of international visitors in Vietnam compared to the previous year, with a total global tourist of 15.5 million people.
 The positive growth shows that Vietnam has become one of the world’s top holiday destinations with its revenue hitting US$26.75 billion (VND 620 trillion) in the same year.

 In addition, in just the first 6 months of 2019, approximately US$14.6 million (VND 338.2 billion) was generated from 45.5 million of the domestic tourists in Vietnam.
 International visitors were recorded at 8.5 million people in 2019 as well.
 These international tourists mainly came from China, South Korea, Europe, America, and Australia.

 Adorned with amazing landscapes, more than 3000 kilometers coastline, rapidly developing and diverse cultures and unique historical locations, VNAT aims to turn the Vietnamese tourism industry into the major economy of the country.
 That is why starting a travel business in Vietnam sounds promising and lucrative.

 In this article, Cekindo provides you with some insights into the tourism landscape in Vietnam and how you can set up a travel business in the country.